 10-11 were built c1840.
 Grade II listed6.

-23 Coach House dates from 1852 for J R Browne of 5 Powis Villas and is a rare survival of its type.
-It was later a motor car repair shop and later a storage facility for the Royal Alexandra Hospotal for Sick Children.
-Grade II listed7.
+23 Coach House dates from 1852.
+It was built for Joseph Rogers Browne of Aberdeen Lodge (5 •Powis Villas) and is a rare survival of its type.
+Designed to house two carriages and three horses, it was later a motor car repair shop and in 1937 became a storage facility for the Royal Alexandra Hospotal for Sick Children.
+Grade II listed7 in 2005.

 23 was originally a flint coach-house, then a barn.
 Grade II listed8.

 24-25 built c1840.
 Grade II listed9.

 Crescent Inn.
 1846.

 |Clifton Mews||Built on the site of the livery stables behind the Crescent Inn on the corner of Clifton Hill and Clifton Road.||1851|

 13 Garden House is on the site of Garden House, a gothic villa built c1850 and demolished 1964.
 The former rectory of St Nicholas of Myra Church, the last owner was film actor Clive Brook (Clifford Clive Hardman Brook, 1887-1974, right).